gihan-tharuka/medicare-patient-monitoring/README.md

 ### User Authentication

 The system requires authentication.
-You can create a new account or sign in using the AWS Amplify authenticator on the login page.
+You can sign in using the AWS Amplify authenticator on the login page.

 ### Dashboard Navigation